Trivial source characters in blocks of domestic representation type: Two examples

 \end{small}

-\item This is immediate from \cref{rem:tsctbl}. \item \begin{itemize} \item[$\cdot$] \underline{the matrix $T_{3,1}$}: by \cref{Omnibus_properties}, splendid Morita equivalences preserve trivial source modules and their vertices.
-Hence, as $B_0(G), B_1(G)$, and $B_2(G)$ are splendidly Morita equivalent to the group algebra $k\AlternatingGroup_4$, it follows from Section \ref{sec:TS_characters_in_blocks_with_Klein_four_defect_groups} that that the ordinary characters $\chi_1,\ldots, \chi_9$ have to occur as characters of trivial source modules with maximal vertices.
-But it follows from \cref{Normalisers_GAP_Example} that $|\TS(G;Q_3)|=|{[N_G(Q_3)/Q_3]}_{2^\prime}|=9$.
+\item This is immediate from \cref{rem:tsctbl}. \item \begin{itemize}[labelsep=0.2em, itemsep=0em, topsep=0em, left=0em] \item[$\cdot$] \underline{the matrix $T_{3,1}$}: by \cref{Omnibus_properties}, splendid Morita equivalences preserve trivial source modules and their vertices.
+Hence, as $B_0(G), B_1(G)$, and $B_2(G)$ are splendidly Morita equivalent to the group algebra $k\AlternatingGroup_4$, it follows from \cref{Proposition_ts_Puig_A4} that that the ordinary characters $\chi_1,\ldots, \chi_9$ have to occur as characters of trivial source modules with maximal vertices.
+But \cref{Normalisers_GAP_Example} implies that $|\TS(G;Q_3)|=|{[N_G(Q_3)/Q_3]}_{2^\prime}|=9$.
 Therefore, we have already found all trivial source characters in this case.
-By \cref{LemmaRickard}, the entries of the matrix $T_{3,1}$ are now obtained by evaluating the ordinary characters at $2^\prime$-conjugacy classes and can be read off from~$X(G)$ in \cref{table:ct_G_is_N_rtimes_H}. \item[$\cdot$] \underline{the matrix $T_{2,1}$}: as the block algebras $B_0(G), B_1(G)$, and $B_2(G)$ are splendidly Morita equivalent to the group algebra $k\AlternatingGroup_4$, it follows from Section \ref{sec:TS_characters_in_blocks_with_Klein_four_defect_groups} that the ordinary characters $\chi_1 + \chi_4 + \chi_5 + \chi_{10}$, $\chi_3 + \chi_7 + \chi_8 + \chi_{12}$, and $\chi_2 + \chi_6 + \chi_9 + \chi_{11}$ have to occur as characters of trivial source modules with vertices of order two.
+By \cref{LemmaRickard}, the entries of the matrix $T_{3,1}$ are now obtained by evaluating the ordinary characters at~$2^\prime$-conjugacy classes and can be read off from~$X(G)$ in \cref{table:ct_G_is_N_rtimes_H}. \item[$\cdot$] \underline{the matrix $T_{2,1}$}: as the block algebras $B_0(G), B_1(G)$, and $B_2(G)$ are splendidly Morita equivalent to the group algebra $k\AlternatingGroup_4$, it follows from \cref{Proposition_ts_Puig_A4} that the ordinary characters $\chi_1 + \chi_4 + \chi_5 + \chi_{10}$, $\chi_3 + \chi_7 + \chi_8 + \chi_{12}$, and $\chi_2 + \chi_6 + \chi_9 + \chi_{11}$ have to occur as characters of trivial source modules with vertices of order two.
 Furthermore, by \cref{BrauerTreeTrivialSourceModules}, also the ordinary characters $\chi_{32}$, $\chi_{35}$, and $\chi_{36}$ have to occur as characters of trivial source modules with vertices of order two.
 But by \cref{Normalisers_GAP_Example}, we have $|\TS(G;Q_2)|=|{[N_G(Q_2)/Q_2]}_{2^\prime}|=6$.
 Therefore, we have already found all trivial source characters in this case.
-By \cref{LemmaRickard}, the entries of the matrix $T_{2,1}$ are now obtained by evaluating the ordinary characters at $2^\prime$-conjugacy classes and can be read off from~$X(G)$ in \cref{table:ct_G_is_N_rtimes_H}. \item[$\cdot$] \underline{the matrix $T_{1,1}$}: as the block algebras $B_0(G), B_1(G)$, and $B_2(G)$ are splendidly Morita equivalent to the group algebra~$k\AlternatingGroup_4$, it follows from Section \ref{sec:TS_characters_in_blocks_with_Klein_four_defect_groups} that ordinary characters labelling the first nine rows of the matrix $T_{1,1}$ have to occur as characters of trivial source modules.
+By \cref{LemmaRickard}, the entries of the matrix $T_{2,1}$ are now obtained by evaluating the ordinary characters at $2^\prime$-conjugacy classes and can be read off from~$X(G)$ in \cref{table:ct_G_is_N_rtimes_H}. \item[$\cdot$] \underline{the matrix $T_{1,1}$}: as the block algebras $B_0(G), B_1(G)$, and $B_2(G)$ are splendidly Morita equivalent to the group algebra~$k\AlternatingGroup_4$, it follows from \cref{Proposition_ts_Puig_A4} that ordinary characters labelling the first nine rows of the matrix $T_{1,1}$ have to occur as characters of trivial source modules.
 Furthermore, by \cref{BrauerTreeTrivialSourceModules}, also the ordinary characters~$\chi_{31} + \chi_{32}$, $\chi_{34} + \chi_{36}$, and $\chi_{33} + \chi_{35}$ have to occur as characters of PIMs of $kG$.
 All other characters belong to blocks of $kG$ of defect zero and are hence ordinary characters of trivial source modules which are simple and projective.
-By \cref{LemmaRickard}, the entries of the matrix $T_{1,1}$ are now obtained by evaluating the ordinary characters at $2^\prime$-conjugacy classes and can be read off from $X(G)$ in \cref{table:ct_G_is_N_rtimes_H}.
+By \cref{LemmaRickard}, the entries of the matrix $T_{1,1}$ are now obtained by evaluating the ordinary characters at $2^\prime$-conjugacy classes and can be read off from $X(G)$ in \cref{table:ct_G_is_N_rtimes_H}. \end{itemize} \item \begin{itemize}[labelsep=0.2em, itemsep=0em, topsep=0em, left=0em] \item[$\cdot$] \underline{the matrix $T_{2,2}$}: by the proof of Part (c), we already know the ordinary characters~$\chi_{\widehat{M}}$ of every trivial source module $M\in\TS(G;Q_2)$.
+Since we can write any~$g\in G$ as $g=g_pg_{p^\prime} = g_{p^\prime}g_p$, where $g_p$ denotes the $p$-part of $g$, it follows from \cref{LemmaRickard} that we have